School Districts Are Digitizing Student And Administrative Records. Here’s Why.

 How Going Digital Makes Work Easier For School Staff

 Storing records digitally removes the small frustrations that add up during a school day when you have to rely on paper.
 Instead of digging through filing cabinets or chasing down paper files, staff are able locate the information they need with simple text-based searches from a computer.
+With optical character recognition (OCR), scanned student files also become searchable documents, making it easy to pull up a student’s name, ID number, or even a specific date across thousands of pages in seconds.
 That ease of access makes it much easier to respond to unexpected parent, student, or faculty requests without disrupting the rest of the day.

 Digital records also help staff trust what they’re seeing.
 When everyone is working from the same, up-to-date information, there’s less second-guessing and less time spent confirming details or chasing down revisions.
-For those responsible for maintaining records, going digital eases the pressure of daily file handling and reduces the constant upkeep that paper systems require.
+Going digital also eases the pressure of daily file handling and reduces the constant upkeep that paper systems require.

-When information is easy to find and share, teams spend less time managing paperwork and more time focusing on the work that matters most inside a school environment.
+When information is easy to find and share, employees spend less time managing paperwork and more time focusing on the work that matters most inside a school environment.

 Compliance And Security For Student Records